tonytvo/blog-generator/content/blog/how-to-win-friends-influence-people-summary/index.md

   - Being encouraging requires a special attitude.
 When you look at another person, rather than seeing her faults, you need to be able to see her strengths and possibilities, what she is capable of.
   - Tell someone that you have total faith in his ability to accomplish a goal and encourage him by highlighting all of the skills he possesses that will help him along the way, and he will practice until the dawn comes in the window in order to excel.
   - Magnify improvement and you maximize others’ talents.
+  - praise the slightest improvement and praise every improvement.

 - **Give Others a Fine Reputation to Live Up To**
   - Coaches, mentors, leaders, and parents often find that people live up to our expectations of them, no matter how diminished those expectations are.
 If a man feels unimportant or disrespected, he will have little motivation for improving himself.